paymill/paymill-documentation/guides/paypal/payments.html.md

 After PayPal checkout, the customer is redirected to your **return URL**.
 At this point, a payment has been created.
 The payment result is provided using the following URL parameters:

-- `paymill_payment_id`: PAYMILL payment ID, used to identify the payment in PAYMILL's system
+- `paymill_payment_id`: PAYMILL payment ID, used to identify the payment in PAYMILL's system.
-- `paymill_response_code`: Response code providing more details about the transaction status
+- `paymill_response_code`: Response code providing more details about the transaction status.
 - `paymill_mode`: Indicates if the transaction was made in `live` or `test` mode.
--

 Here's an example URL called for a successful transaction:

 ```sh